top of page

 Clinical research in psychosis

-Psychopathology, insight and medication adherence are important in clinical managements for people with schizophrenia and related psychotic disorders.
-Schizophrenia is highly heterogeneous, and different patients have different courses and trajectories of the illness.
-We aim to identify useful prognostic factors and intervention targets for improving schizophrenia patients’ clinical and functional outcome.
-Various methods we used include naturalistic follow-up design, novel statistical methods, and the ‘state-of-the-art’ symptom scales.
+Psychopathology, insight, medication adherence and side-effects are important in clinical managements for people with schizophrenia and related disorders.
+Schizophrenia is highly heterogeneous, with variable courses and trajectories.
+Our team attempt to identify useful prognostic factors/intervention targets for improving schizophrenia patients’ clinical and functional outcome.
+We used different methodological approaches, including naturalistic follow-up design, sophisticated statistical methods, and ‘state-of-the-art’ symptom scales.

 2.